 The contents of this report may be quoted or reproduced for non-commercial purposes provided that the source is acknowledged.
-Our team would appreciate receiving a copy or a link to the text in w
+Our team would appreciate receiving a copy or a link to the text in which this document is used or quoted.